GetPublii/Publii/README.md

 ## Why Publii?
-Unlike static-site generators that are often unwieldy and difficult to use, Publii provides an easy-to-understand UI much like server-based CMSs such as WordPress or Joomla!, where users can create posts and other site content, and style their site using a variety of built-in themes and options.
+Unlike static-site generators that are often unwieldy and difficult to use, Publii provides an easy-to-understand UI.
+Much like server-based CMSs such as WordPress or Joomla!, users can create posts and other site content, and style their site using a variety of built-in themes and options.
 Users can enjoy the benefits of a super-fast and secure static website, with all the convenience that a CMS provides.